JohnSnowLabs/spark-nlp/docs/en/ocr_table_recognition.md

 `ImageTableCellDetector` detect cells on image with table.
 It based on image processing algorithm by detecting horizontal and vertical lines.

+Current implementation support few algorithm for extract cells:
-Current implementation works for bordered tables without background.
+ - ***CellDetectionAlgos.CONTOURS*** works only for bordered tables.
+ - ***CellDetectionAlgos.MORPHOPS*** works for bordered, borderless and combined tables.

 #### Input Columns